ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 When you provision {{site.data.keyword.block_storage_is_short}} volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform you specify a volume profile that best meets your storage requirements.
 Profiles are generally available as three predefined IOPS levels or with custom IOPS.
 The volume profiles from the _tiered_ family provide reliable IOPS/GB performance for volumes up to 16,000 GB capacity.
 With a _custom_ volume profile, you can specify your own IOPS value in a range that is appropriate for your selected volume capacity.
 {: shortdesc}

+Customers with special access can provision storage with the new `sdp` profile.
+The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during the select availability release.
+For more information about this release, such as billing, supported features, and limitations, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
+{: preview}

 ## Block Storage profile families
 {: #block-storage-profile-overview}

 When you create a Block Storage volume, you can select from various profiles.
 - Select a profile from the _tiered_ profile family when you want to pick a profile where performance scales with capacity of the volume.
 - Select the profile from the _custom_ profile family if your performance requirements don't fall within any of the predefined IOPS tiers.
 When you select the custom profile, you can define your IOPS within a range that depends on the capacity that you specified.
+- [Select Availability]{: tag-green} The defined performance family profile provides even more flexibility when it comes to specifying capacity and IOPS.
+Volume profiles in the defined performance family can scale volume performance independent of capacity.
+By using the sdp profile, you can create a volume with up to 32 TB capacity and an IOPS value in a range of 100 - 64,000.

+The _custom_ and _tiered_ profiles are available in every region for every customer.
+The _sdp_ profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during the select availability release for allow-listed customers.

 The following table shows the available storage profiles with their different properties.